This content was reviewed on 13 Feb 2024.

 Understanding the impact of UK GDPR and the importance of being compliant might seem like a big task as a small business.
 However, whether you’re new to business or just need a refresher, being aware of the procedures you need in place when handling individuals’ data is important if you want to avoid any fines or reputational damage.

 You may not think that UK GDPR affects all businesses, but the truth is that most will more than likely handle some sort of personal data.
-FSB Legal Protection Scheme walks you through what you need to consider when it comes to UK GDPR compliance for small businesses.
+Experts from FSB Legal Protection Scheme walk you through what you need to consider when it comes to UK GDPR compliance for small businesses.

 Does GDPR still apply?